Marcennaji/pymlsuite/README.md

 ### 📜 License & Credits
 ClustXpert is licensed under BSD-3.

-Original Enneade: I developed the first version of Enneade under the supervision of Vincent Lemaire (Data Scientist at Orange).
+Original Enneade: I developed the first version of Enneade under the supervision of Vincent Lemaire (Research Scientist and Research Program Manager at Orange Labs).
 This original version is still available as-is on the Khiops website, but it is not maintained and runs on an older version of Khiops.

 ClustXpert is a fork that brings Enneade to the latest Khiops version, improving performance, maintainability, and usability.